redsun-acquisition/redsun-frontpage/governance/governance.md

 # Governance model

-Accross all the repositories under the RedSun organization, the project follows the Benevolent Dictator For Life (BDFL) governance model.
+Accross all the repositories under the Redsun organization, the project follows the Benevolent Dictator For Life (BDFL) governance model.

 The model described below is adapted from this [template](http://oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel).